cirosantilli/markdown-style-guide/README.md

    ```

   * Headers spanning more than 80 characters should be re-evaluated.
-  * Headers must be preceeded and followed by a newline except at the beginning
+  * Headers must be preceded and followed by a newline except at the beginning
    of a file.

 ## Lists